HR's Dilemma: Who Supports and Motivates the Motivators?

 hashdove

 The use of the terminology "Human Resources" is gradually being replaced by "Human Capital."
 Therefore, every asset is expected to be maintained periodically.
 One of the maintenance tasks required for the staff is "periodic motivation."
-Else, the asset will experience a breakdown.
+Otherwise, the asset will experience a breakdown.

 Mohd.
 Hashik